 I was inspired to write this novel by what I saw happening in the news: the violence raging in Syria as the country’s president bombed and massacred his own people.
-I wanted to tell a story that dealt with this violence, while depicting my Syrian main character, Noor, as someone with interests and dreams that lay outside it.
+I wanted to tell a story that dealt with this violence, while depicting my Syrian main character as someone with interests and dreams that lay outside it.
 I didn’t want to invoke stereotypes.
-My Middle Eastern characters, for instance, aren’t focused on religion or dealing with the issue of whether to wear the hijab.
+My Middle Eastern characters, like my real-life Syrian and Iranian friends, aren’t focused on religion or dealing with the issue of whether to wear the hijab.
 Noor is more interested in becoming a professional artist and she happens to be a pretty amazing crime sleuth!